rich808/auto_envision/README.md

 Current Web Application : https://auto-envision.herokuapp.com/

 ## Motivations
 For a car buyer, the current research/car shopping process is in 1 of 3 ways.
-One, the buyer knows the make/model he/she is looking for.
-Two, the buyer isn't exactly sure, so he/she uses car style criteria.
+First way, the buyer knows the make/model he/she is looking for.
+Second way, the buyer isn't exactly sure, so he/she uses car style criteria.
 Lastly, when the previous two steps weren't good enough, he/she will uses advance search for more criteria to filter.

 Screenshot of a search bar from AutoTrader highlighted the 3 methods:
 ![](./images/search_bar.png)